- Things to Do

 Those who didn’t enjoy their experience complained that their boat is getting old and the seating isn’t as comfortable as it once may have been.
 That being said, an overwhelming majority of guests felt that this trip was worth the price of admission.

-Unlike their typical sightseeing cruise, this is a hop-on, hop-off service with several terminals.
+Unlike their single trip sightseeing cruise, this is a hop-on-hop-off service with several terminals.
 This boat makes stops at South Street, DUMBO, the World Financial Center and Midtown.
 City Sightseeing also offers twilight and night tours.

 They also offer a rainy day guarantee, which allows you to use your boat ticket at a number of popular indoor attractions.
 The entire route takes 90 minutes if you do not get off.
 This is a much better option for anyone looking to explore NYC at their own pace.

-The cruise service is also included for free with the purchase of the Sightseeing Pass and is included in their multi-day bus passes.
-It is also part of the Big Apple Package, which also includes a helicopter ride and 2 days of hop-on, hop-off bus service for $244/person.
+It is also part of the Big Apple Package, which also includes a helicopter ride and 2 days of hop-on-hop-off bus service for $244/person.